osrf/subt/submitted_models/cerberus_anymal_c_sensor_config_1/specifications.md

 ANYmal model is adapted from [anymal_c_simple_description](https://github.com/ANYbotics/anymal_c_simple_description) repository, released under BSD 3-Clause license.

 ### Cost and Scale
 The CERBERUS ANYmal robot is a research platform and its cost is not publicly available at the moment.
-It weighs approximately 55 kg.
+It weighs approximately 55 kg and is based on ANYbotics ANYmal C which is available on their website: [ANYbotics](https://www.anybotics.com/anymal-legged-robot/).

 ### Sensors
 This ANYmal with sensor configuration 1 includes the following sensors.
 The specifications for these instruments are provided below in the [Validation Links](#markdown-header-anymal-validation-and-specification-links) section.